 - Try to eat a wide array of fresh fruits and veggies.
 Branch out.
 Diversify.

-- Take a from all processed foods- eating whole fresh ingredients as much as possible.
+- Take a from all white flour and processed foods- eating whole fresh ingredients as much as possible, everything made from scratch.

 - Take a break from white sugar. ( A little honey, agave or maple is OK)